 This pane contains a list of Groups which the computer belongs to as a member of the node list for the group.
 That is, the computer may be able to match a group based on location or filter definitions associated with the group, but that group won't be listed in the Groups pane of the computer details, because the computer isn't explicitly defined in the node list of the group.

-This pane allows you to view and populate preset fields for each computer.
-They are part of the internal KSComputers table which can be accessed through ksODBC.
-They can be automatically populated from the client, if KeyAccess finds values on the local computer in the relevant registry keys or plist entries.
+This pane contains optional manual fields for inventory and lifecycle management.
+Some of these can be automatically populated from the client, if KeyAccess finds values on the local computer in the relevant registry keys or plist entries.

 Windows KeyAccess looks in the registry key HKLM\SYSTEM\CurrentControlSet\Services\KeyAccess\Settings\options for string values assetID, assetLocation, assetOwner, and site (Department).
 If no value is found in the registry for assetID, Windows KeyAccess will then check WMI for Win32_SystemEnclosure -> SMBIOSAssetTag.